trifectatechfoundation/teach-rs/slides/A3-traits-generics.md

 ---

 # `trait`
+&nbsp;

+Describe what the type can do
 ```rust
 trait MyAdd {
     fn my_add(&self, other: &Self) -> Self;
 }
 ```

-- Describe what the type can do
-- Describe how the type does it

 ---
 layout: default
 ---
 # `impl trait`
+&nbsp;

+Describe how the type does it

 ```rust{all|1|2-8}
 impl MyAdd for u32 {
     fn my_add(&self, other: &Self) -> Self {